-In this guide, I have included useful information on how to get to Box Forest Circuit in Lamington National Park, the best time to visit and what to expect on the Box Forest Circuit hike.
+In this guide, I have included useful information on how to get to Lamington National Park, the best time to visit, and what to expect on the Box Forest Circuit hike.

-Box Forest Circuit is located in Lamington National Park, South East Queensland.
+Box Forest Circuit is located in Lamington National Park, Gold Coast, Queensland.

-If you are based in Brisbane and plan to visit Box Forest Circuit from here, the journey time is approximately 2-hours.
+If you are based in Brisbane and plan to visit from here, the journey time is approximately 2-hours.

-There is no public transport to access Lamington National Park so you will need to have your own vehicle to make the drive up to Box Forest Circuit in Lamington National Park.
+There is no public transport to access Lamington National Park so you will need to have your own vehicle to visit.

 Search All → Car Rentals in Queensland

 Alternatively, you can book a tour to Lamington National Park departing from either Brisbane or Gold Coast which includes return transfers from your hotel, a tour of Lamington National Park and its waterfalls, breathtaking views on the O’Reilly’s Treetop Walk, and much more!

 Box Forest Circuit is a popular tourist attraction and it can get quite busy on the weekends.
 If you can time your visit for a weekday, you will get to enjoy this beautiful rainforest hike with fewer people.

 The best time to visit is between 9 am and 3 pm as you’ll need around 4 hours to complete the 10.9km return hike.